-Confidential information in accordance with the LOPD is protected from loss, destruction, damage, forgery and unauthorized or unlawful processing, in accordance with the requirements established by Royal Decree 1720/2007.
+Confidential information in accordance with the LOPDGDD is protected from loss, destruction, damage, forgery and unauthorized or unlawful processing.

 9.3 Intellectual Property Rights

 9.3.1 Property of certificates and revocation information

 The TSPM is the only entity that has intellectual property rights on the certificates it issues.
 The TSPM grants nonexclusive license to reproduce and distribute the certificates, free of charge, provided that the reproduction is full and does not alter any element of the certificate, and is necessary in relation to electronic signatures and / or encryption systems within the scope of the CPSM, as defined in section 1.4.